 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms everywhere; including going to the PX.

 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.

 When the tanks reached Lingayen Gulf, Ed recalled looking out onto the water and seeing more ships than he could have ever imagined.
-The tankers realized that there was no possible way to stop the Japanese on the beaches, so they made an orderly retreat toward Manila.
+The tankers realized that there was no possible way to stop the Japanese since they were already on the beaches.
+Many of the crews wanted to fight, but if they had they would have been blown off the ridge they were on by the guns of the Japanese destroyers, so they made an orderly retreat off the ridge.